quiver-team/quiver-feature/README.md

 ![memory_view](docs/imgs/consistent_memory_view.png)

-These 4 memory spaces have connections with each other using PCIe, NVLink or RDMA etc. Accessing different memory spaces from a certain GPU has unbalanced performance.
+These 4 memory spaces have connections with each other using PCIe, NVLink and RDMA etc. Accessing different memory spaces from a certain GPU has unbalanced performance(as show below).
 Considering that feature data access frequency during GNN training is also unbalanced, Quiver-Feature combines them and takes full advantage of the GPU-centric multi-level memories spaces.

 ![memory_view](docs/imgs/gpu0_centered_access_performance.png)

 **Zero-Copy data access method** Feature collection in GNN training involves massive data movement across network, DRAM, PCIe and NVLink and any extra memory copy hurts the e2e performance.
-Quiver-Feature use UVA for local memory spaces access(Local HBM, Local DRAM, Neighbor HBM) and use RDMA read for remote memory space access(Remote DRAM), avoiding extra memory copy.
+Quiver-Feature use `UVA` for local memory spaces access(Local HBM, Local DRAM, Neighbor HBM) and use `RDMA READ` for remote memory space access(Remote DRAM), avoiding extra memory copy.

 **Unified Distributed Tensor Abstraction** Above these memory spaces, Quiver-Feature adopts `Partitioned Global Address Space` and implements a 2-dimensional distributed tensor abstraction which is called `DistTensorPGAS`.
 Users can use `DistTensorPGAS` just like a torch.Tensor, querying `shape`, `size` and do `slicing operation`.

 ![pgas_tensor](docs/imgs/pgas_tensor_view.png)

-Feature collection during GNN training is actually a slicing operation on `DistTensorPGAS` which needs to access data from local memory spaces and remote memory spces. `DistTensorPGAS` use UVA for local access and RDMA read for remote access, achieving e2e zero-copy and minimum CPU intervention.
+Feature collection during GNN training is actually a slicing operation on `DistTensorPGAS` which needs to access data from local memory spaces and remote memory spces. `DistTensorPGAS` use `UVA` for local access and RDMA read for remote access, achieving e2e zero-copy and minimum CPU intervention.

 ![feature_collection_operation](docs/imgs/pgas_tensor_access.png)